Where to Stay in Yellowstone (& Where NOT to Stay!)

 I was losing it by this point, so I called the front desk again.
 It was the same girl, same apology, same response.
 They would call security.
 The noise didn’t stop until 1am, only to begin again at 5:30am.

-The bottom line is that the walls are paper thin, the security guy’s not the most sympathetic, and it’s expensive for what it is.
+The bottom line is that the walls are paper-thin, and it’s expensive for what it is.

-I would have still considered recommending it because of it being so close to the geysers, but then we stayed at the Canyon Lodge & Cabins the following two nights.
+I would have still considered recommending it because of its being so close to the geysers, but then we stayed at the Canyon Lodge & Cabins the following two nights.

 We had a much more pleasant experience at a much lower cost, with similar convenience.
 You’ve been warned.